ispaure/BlueHole/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+NOTE: This also includes some code from [Epic Games - Blender Tools](https://github.com/EpicGamesExt/BlenderTools) with a separate license under Lib/send2ue.